CouncilofLorien/counciloflorien.github.io/docs/cards/E/eye-of-sauron.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The prowess of each automatic-attack is increased by one.
-Alternatively, if Doors of Night is in play, the prowess of each automatic-attack is increased by three. <br>_"The Eye was rimmed with fire, but was itself glazed, yellow as a cat's, watchful and intent, and the black slit of its pupil opened on a pit, a window into nothing."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+Alternatively, if Doors of Night is in play, the prowess of each automatic-attack is increased by three. <br>_"The Eye was rimmed with fire, but was itself glazed, yellow as a cat's, watchful and intent, and the black slit of its pupil opened on a pit, a window into nothing."_ ***---&#65279;LotRII***
 >

 ### _Middle-earth: The Wizards Unlimited_